 But we still respect them.
 They have given great contributions to our film industry.

-Commetive Production is a Thai film company and do you employ or partner with directors and scriptwriters?
+Commetive Production is a Thai film company.
+Do you employ or partner with directors and scriptwriters?
 How can a new (or unknown) Thai filmmaker work for your company?

 So how can a Thai filmmaker work in my company?
 They need to bring in fresh, big, different ideas.